PlusMarden17/Pie/DOCUMENTATION.md

 ## Getting started

-To start working with Pie you need to create graphs container in your HTML file, example:
+To start working with Graph.js you need to create graphs container in your HTML file, example:
 `<div id="graphs"></div>`
 You can choose ID what ever you want.
 Now let's create a new graph and add it to graphs container, example: